simoncblyth/opticks/notes/issues/update_juno_opticks_integration_for_new_workflow.rst

 DONE : check GDXML::Fix running and incorporate it

 Issue 5 : GGeo::save_to_dir from G4CXOpticks::saveGeometry fails
 -------------------------------------------------------------------

 Annoyingly the "RuntimeError" handling drops the stack, so its difficult to find where the issue is.
+Forced to use logging to debug the issue.

 ::